Xinrt/Xinrt.github.io/_pages/about.md

 For more info
 ======
-In my free time, I enjoy photography 📷, exploring interesting places and discovering the unique beauty of life.
+In my free time, I like photography 📷, and fitness 🤸‍♀️.
 I also love to work and communicate with people from different backgrounds.
 If you are interested, feel free to contact me 😃